WorldHealthOrganization/app/docs/TESTING.md

 ## Introduction

-The idea of this The Test Plan is to communicate the test approach to team members.
+The idea of this Test Plan is to communicate the test approach to team members.

 As the team works with the product, they will define the needs for the vNext.